artefactual/atom-docs/user-manual/administer/settings.rst

 ..
 NOTE::

-   This setting does **not** impact CSV imports peformed from the command-line.
+   This setting does **not** impact CSV imports performed from the command-line.
    However, the validation task can be run independently from an import via the command-line as well.
 For more information, see: